sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 	1. If the version of Resolve you're using is the same version you were using when the `*.backup` file was created, you can just connect your client workstation and create a new blank database via the GUI;
 	2. But if your `*.backup` file was created for some earlier version of Resolve, you'll need to hop into the `postgres` superuser account and create a _completely blank_ database:
 		```
-		sudo su - postgres
+		$ sudo su - postgres
-		createdb <newdatabasename>
+		$ createdb <newdatabasename>
 		```
-3. From a normal user acccount on the PostgreSQL server [not `root` or `postgres`], run the command:
+3. From a normal user acccount on the PostgreSQL server [not `root` nor `postgres`], run the command:
 	```
-	pg_restore --host localhost --username postgres --single-transaction --clean --if-exists --dbname=<dbname> <full path to your backup file>
+	$ pg_restore --host localhost --username postgres --single-transaction --clean --if-exists --dbname=<dbname> <full path to your backup file>
 	```
 	You might see some error messages when you run the `pg_restore` command, but they are harmless, [according to the PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/app-pgrestore.html).